 Share “breaking” news

 Writing an entire blog or filming a video can be time consuming.
-It takes planning and preparation, and there’s usually at least a few days (if not a week or a month) between when you decide on a topic and when the new piece of content marketing goes live on your website or social media.
+It takes planning and preparation.
+There’s usually at least a few days (if not a week or a month) between when you decide on a topic and when the new piece of content marketing goes live on your website or social media.

 Emails, on the other hand, are a great way to get relevant information out quickly.
 Think back to lockdown, for example.
 It seemed every day there was a new furlough scheme, an update to social distancing rules, or news about tax relief programs.
 Instead of taking a few days to plan, write and edit a long blog about each of these updates, why not send a quick email blast?
 Here’s what the change is and why it matters to you!